The Wedding Corsage

 Corsage match decoration and wedding bouquet

-The flower types and colours used in a corsage are often matched with the wedding bouquet and the decoration.
-Do this subtly by incorporating the flowers used in the corsage, also in vases on the table or around the altar.
+The flower types and colours used in a corsage, are often matched with the wedding bouquet and decoration.
+Do this subtly by adding the flowers which are processed in the corsage, can also be incorporated into vases on the table or around the altar.

 Traditions and customs

 Wearing a corsage is a 300-year-old tradition.
 The lovely floral scent is said to chase away evil spirits and prevent serious illnesses.
 Are you into symbolic meanings and traditions?
 Then read on!

 Flower types and meanings